totem-tech/documentation/crowdsale-docs/regulation.md

 The Howey Test which came out of the 1946 Securities and Exchange Commission Court Case  [Howey vs SEC](https://en.wikipedia.org/wiki/SEC_v._W._J._Howey_Co.) has become widely accepted as  being applicable to all cryptocurrency fundraising efforts since 2017.

-The purpose of the Howey Test is to determine if the Crowdsale constitutes an "investment contract".
+The purpose of the Howey Test is to determine if the Crowdfunding constitutes an "investment contract".

 The Howey Test is set out in four parts.
 All four parts need to be passed in order for the distribution of Tokens to be considered an "investment contract" and therefore as a security.
 If one or more parts fail, then the Token _may not_ be considered a security in most jurisdictions.